Sample script for InTime Optimization. Works in Windows & Linux environments

 flow reset

-flow set run_target private_cloud
+flow set run_target local

 flow set runs_per_round 40